 Opening up a conversation about a regular basis of payment, whether in the form of a contract, a retainer, or simply an agreement to carry out regular work for a client on an ongoing basis, can be a powerful way to build trust with a long-term client.
 In exchange for forgoing premium single-piece writing rates, you stand to gain a more predictable income (never a bad thing in this plague-ridden new normal of ours) and less time outlay securing new work.

-Changing how you charge can be an important step in building a relationship with a client because it’s sending a message, both ways, that you’ll be writing for the company on a long-term basis.
-It may not be as exciting as scouting out new projects with colorful new clients, but there’s a lot to be said for the freelancing equivalent of “putting a ring on it.”
+Changing how you charge can be an important step in building a relationship with a client.
+That’s because it’s sending a message, both ways, that you’ll be writing for the company on a long-term basis.
+It may not be as exciting as scouting out new projects with colorful new clients.
+But there’s a lot we can say about the freelancing equivalent of “putting a ring on it.”

 Reputation or Branding First?

 Real talk: Branding and first impressions aren’t going to become less important for freelance writers any time soon.
-The annals of freelance glory are not written in Comic Sans.
+You won’t find the annals of freelance glory written in Comic Sans.

 But reputation and relationship building are important too.
 After all, the real job of a freelancer isn’t to be smarter, faster, shinier, or more filled with boldly branded bravado than the next person.
-It’s to be someone who gets the job done — it’s to be that person with a good head on their shoulders whom a client can rely on to deliver to the best of their ability.
+It’s someone who knows how to get the job done.
+It’s to be that person with a good head on their shoulders whom a client can rely on to deliver to the best of their ability.

 Even though we’re paying our bills out here on our own, perhaps the simple truth of it is that, ultimately, no freelancer is an island.